Slash raises $100M Series C at a $1.4B valuation

 The bank Laredo built

-Today, IBC operates over 170 branches across Texas and Oklahoma under the IBC Bank brand, with additional operations in Mexico through affiliate banks.
-The holding company, International Bancshares Corporation, manages approximately $15 billion in assets.
-IBC's routing number, 114902528, processes through the Federal Reserve Bank of Dallas - the 114 prefix marking it as a Texas-chartered institution.
+Today IBC operates over 170 branches across Texas and Oklahoma, with additional operations in Mexico through affiliate banks.
+The holding company, International Bancshares Corporation, manages roughly $15 billion in assets.

-Cross-border trade finance and why it requires specialized banking
+Cross-border trade finance

-The U.S.-Mexico border economy moves over $700 billion in bilateral trade annually, and Laredo is the single busiest inland port in the Western Hemisphere.
-Thousands of companies in Laredo depend on the ability to move goods and money across the border efficiently - paying Mexican suppliers in pesos, receiving payments from American buyers in dollars, financing inventory that sits in customs warehouses, and managing the currency risk inherent in every cross-border transaction.
+The US-Mexico border economy moves over $700 billion in bilateral trade annually, and Laredo is the single busiest inland port in the Western Hemisphere.
+Thousands of companies depend on moving goods and money across the border efficiently — paying Mexican suppliers in pesos, receiving payments from American buyers in dollars, financing inventory in customs warehouses, and managing currency risk on every transaction.
+IBC built its commercial banking division around these needs: international letters of credit, foreign exchange services, trade finance facilities, and correspondent banking relationships with Mexican financial institutions.
+For a logistics company clearing 50 trucks a day through the World Trade Bridge, IBC is a critical piece of supply chain infrastructure.

 Largest minority-owned bank in Texas